goact/yourfertility/goact-api/2-Authentication.md

 **Example Error Response**

-The following error case descriptions apply for all API URLs.
+The following error case descriptions apply for this API URL.

 ```javascript
 {